yesnik/mysql-guides/tables.md

 ALTER TABLE claims_params ADD COLUMN double_claim_id INT(11) UNSIGNED COMMENT 'ID of double claim' AFTER office_sap_id;
 ```

-**Important:** Internally MySQL creates the copy of the table and then rename it.
+**Important:** Internally MySQL creates the copy of the table and then renames it.
 So ensure that there is *enough free space* on the server.

 ### Change / Modify column